18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### Additional step if you booked your hotel outside of Concur or Ad Trav
 ***Note:** If you did not book a hotel from Concur, a policy violation will be flagged.
 If this applies to you, [briefly justify your hotel choice](/travel-guide-1-book-travel/#can-i-book-outside-of-concur).

+### How to Justify Rental Cars and Personal Vehicle Mileage

+In most cases, you can proceed straight on to [stamping and submitting for travel team approval at this point](#how-to-stamp-and-submit-for-travel-team-approval).
+However, since "common carrier" transit (e.g. public transit, flights, trains, buses, shuttles, taxis, etc) or a government car (more details on this process coming soon) are the preferred modes of transit for official GSA travel, additional justification is required if you intend to incur the following expenses:

+* **Rental Cars:** You must [add a comment](#How-should-I-claim-local-transportation-expenses) on the  "Expenses and Receipts" page justifying the use of a rental car as advantageous to the government (considering both cost and time) compared to common carrier transit or a government car.
+Note that government cars are generally available for day use only, so a car being required for multiple days in a location where rental expenses are cost-effective vs available public transit and taxis is generally sufficient justification.

+* **Mileage:** You must [add this in as an expense](#adding-expenses) on the "Expenses and Receipts" page and then [justify the mileage claim as advantageous to the govenment](#How-should-I-claim-local-transportation-expenses) (considering both cost and time) compared to common carrier transit, government car, and rental car.
+Mileage from your home to the airport (plus associated parking fees or round-trip travel in case of a drop-off) need only be justified as advantageous compared to taxi and public transit, as it is understood that obtaining a government car or rental car is impractical over such a short distance.

 ### How to Stamp and Submit for Travel Team Approval

 Following this step will ensure your authorization or voucher is in SUBMIT TO APPROVER status, which is required for your request to be reviewed, approved, and ticketed.
 Before you submit, you can review [this Checklist](https://goo.gl/AWbT7Q) to ensure you've addressed all potential issues that can result in your request getting rejected or returned for correction.